JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 >  think the yaw max velocity was used instead of the max z velocity.
 Double check lines 333 to 338 in pd_position_controller_simple.cpp , vel_cmd_.twist.angular.z should be replaced with vel_cmd_.twist.linear.z

+in total 3 main nodes
+- wrapper around the c++ apis
+- rviz
+- pd controler (contains bugs) add a minimal fix here or not?

 ## List of AirSim Python APIs